Physics PhD Candidate (MIT)

 (August 2023-Present)

-Studying structure and geometry of black holes and neutron stars using X-ray polarimetry from IXPE telescope and X-ray spectroscopy from telescopes such as NuSTAR.
-Operating beamline to test flight hardware for REDSoX (NASA soft X-ray polarimetry mission).
+Studying structure and geometry of black holes and neutron stars using X-ray polarimetry from IXPE telescope and X-ray spectroscopy from telescopes such as NuSTAR and NICER.
+Develop and test flight hardware for REDSoX (NASA soft X-ray polarimetry mission).

 Principal Investigator, NASA SPOCS Mission, Johnson Space Center